-- Unless you plan to build a portal website and have the resources to do so, don’t try to make your website be “everything to everyone”, or you’ll just end up putting yourself in an untenable position when it comes to developing and implementing an effective content strategy for your website, as you will see when we continue exploring the website planning process in another post.
+- Unless you plan to build a portal website and have the resources to do so, don’t try to make your web site be “everything to everyone”, or you’ll just end up putting yourself in an untenable position when it comes to populating your website with content, as you will learn when we continue exploring the website planning process in another post.

 This is the end of Section 1

 Get Notified When New Tutorials Are Published – Subscribe To WPCompendium.org!